Horse racing in the United States: Former tracks

 The Washington Jockey Club was founded in 1797 by John Tayloe III of The Octagon House and Charles Carnan Ridgely of Hampton.
 Its first racecourse was 4 blocks from the Whitehouse, it extended from 17th and 20th Streets and extending across Pennsylvania Avenue into Lafayette Park, now the site of Decatur House at H Street and Jackson Place, crossing Seventeenth Street and Pennsylvania Avenue to Twentieth Street, today's Eisenhower Executive Office Building.
 The course was relocated in 1802 to the Holmead Farm two miles north of the Executive Mansion, to what is now Meridian Hill.

-Belmont Park is part of the western edge of the Hempstead Plains.
-Its mile-and-a-half main track is the largest dirt Thoroughbred race course in the world, and it has the sport's largest grandstand.

-One of the latest major horse track opened in the United States was the Meadowlands Racetrack in East Rutherford, New Jersey.
-It first commenced Thoroughbred racing in 1977, but, since 1976, it is primarily a harness racing venue.
-The racetrack gave birth to what is now called the Monmouth Cup Stakes, now currently held at Monmouth Park, in 1977.

-Other more recently opened tracks include Remington Park, Oklahoma City, opened in 1988, and Lone Star Park in the Dallas–Fort Worth Metroplex, opened in 1997; the latter track hosted the prestigious Breeders' Cup series of races in 2004.

-The Thoroughbred horse racing in the United States Hall of Fame is in Saratoga Springs, New York.
-The Hall of Fame honors remarkable horses, jockeys, owners, and trainers.

 In North America, most racehorses are stabled in the backstretch of the racetrack at which their trainers are based.
 The backstretch has extensive facilities to house the horses and workers.